saul1310/Compiler_C-/ReadMe.txt

 ---First Fit Allocation ---
 When the allocator is called the input should be the requested amount of memory. we want to allocate a number of blocks that is equal to the requested amount.
-On way to do this would be to scan the bitmap from left to right looking for the desired space.
+On way to do this would be to scan the bitmap from left to right until a location with enough space is found.
 If it fails it will tell the user that its out of memory.